 - Design your blog

 Every day, thousands of blogs are created, and every blogger dreams of living exclusively from his passion – blogging.
-It is possible, you just have to set up a self-hosted WordPress site for your blog.
+It is possible; you have to set up a self-hosted WordPress site for your blog.
 This is the best solution if you think seriously about blogging.

-You probably wonder what the self-hosted WordPress website means?
-For such a website to work, you need your own hosting from the proper hosting provider (I recommend Siteground), your own domain name and a free CMS system (WordPress is the best solution) that will allow you to manage your site.
+You probably wonder what the self-hosted WordPress website means.
+For such a website to work, you need your hosting from the proper hosting provider (I recommend Siteground), your domain name and a free CMS system (WordPress is the best solution) that will allow you to manage your site.

 Step 1.
 Get a web hosting account in SiteGround

 For bloggers, I recommend SiteGround.
-SiteGround has excellent WordPress solutions in terms of speed and security, It is easy to use for beginners and fast, cheap, and reliable.
+SiteGround has excellent WordPress solutions in terms of speed and security.
+It is easy to use for beginners and fast, cheap, and reliable.
 Here you may read why we recommend SiteGround: Best WordPress hosting

 You can change your hosting provider and transfer your site at any time.